Marcia Bufford Now Healing at Home

 Care Alliance Opens News Clinic

 The Community Women’s Shelter announced the hiring of David Titus as the new Director of the entry shelter for women and children in Cuyahoga County.
-Titus has a background in serving those with a mental illness, and has overseen the administration of the Hill House shelter.
-Relations with the Coalition for the Homeless have improved over the last year, and staff are planning to meet with the residents for the first time in nearly two years during the summer of 2006.
+Titus has a background in serving those with a mental illness, and has overseen the administration of the Hill House Shelter.
+Relations with the Coalition for the homeless has improved over the last years, and staff are planning to meet with the residents for the first time in nearly two years during the summer of 2006.

-Local Organizations Work to Re-Enfranchise Ohio’s Homeless Voters
+Local Organization Work to Re-Enfranchise Ohio’s Homeless Voters

-With the sizable obstacles to registration and voting approved by the state of Ohio in 2006, social service providers are still planning to help homeless people to participate in democracy.
-The Coalition on Homelessness and Housing in Ohio has started a group called Ohio Votes to assist in registering very low income individuals.
+With the sizable obstacle to registration and voting approved by the state of Ohio in 2006, social service providers are still planning to help homeless people to participate in democracy.
+The Coalition on Homeless and housing in Ohio has started a group called Ohio Votes to assist in registering very low income individuals.
 Joselyn Travis, formerly of the NAACP and Cleveland Project Vote, is running the statewide project.
-The Office of Homeless Services in Cuyahoga has made voter registration a part of every shelter’s application for federal funding.
+The Office of Homeless Services in Cuyahoga has made voter registration apart of every shelter’s application for federal funding.
 The shelters are asked to put in place a plan to get all of their clients registered.

-Copyright Homeless Grapevine Cleveland Ohio Issue 77 August 2006
+Copyright Homeless Grapevine and NEOCH Issue 77 July 2006 Cleveland Ohio